List of The Sopranos characters: Hesh Rabkin

 In "A Hit Is a Hit," Hesh helped Tony's nephew Christopher Moltisanti to realize his girlfriend, Adriana La Cerva, had little aptitude for work in the music business.
 Chris made contact with Hesh on behalf of Massive Genius, a rapper who claimed Hesh owed compensation to the widow of a black musician he allegedly defrauded.
 Hesh also sold Ralph Cifaretto the ill-fated racehorse, Pie-O-My.
 In the final season premiere, "Members Only", Hesh and his son-in-law, Eli, were attacked by members of Phil Leotardo's crew.
 They targeted Eli because they thought he was making collections on their turf without permission, so they set fire to Eli's gas tank to get him and Hesh out of the car, and then set about beating Eli.
 Eli was then seriously hurt in a hit-and-run accident, while trying to escape the mobsters, and Hesh was punched in the face.

 In the episode "Chasing It", Hesh gives Tony a $200,000 bridge loan to help Tony cover a string of gambling losses.
 Tony fails to repay the loan on time and starts berating Hesh about the vig on the loan, which was $3,000 per week.
+Tony's behaviour and attitude strains their relationship, as hypocritically during Season 5 episode In Camelot Tony had forced him to pay money to his fathers mistress Fran Felstein.
+Hesh does so reluctantly but asks Tony to make Lupertazzi Capo and Sacrimoni loyalist Phil Leotardo share apart of the debt.
+Hesh confides in Eli "at what point is it easier for him to settle this another way" implying he is worried Tony will kill him to alleviate the debt.
 When Hesh's girlfriend, Renata, dies of a stroke, Tony offers brief, impersonal words of sympathy, repays Hesh's $200k loan, and immediately leaves, seemingly signaling the end of their friendship.
 This is Hesh's last appearance on the show.